1ucasvb/pokey2midi/README.md

 POKEY2MIDI has many options you can toggle on or off to customize the output.
 These include:

 * Can merge decaying notes as a single MIDI note.
-* Maps POKEY channel volume either to note velocity (loudness of each note) or MIDI channel volume
+* Maps POKEY channel volume either to note velocity (loudness of each note) or MIDI channel volume.
 * Splits notes per channel of each POKEY, or even per poly per channel per POKEY.
 * Trims initial silence so notes are aligned to MIDI bars.
 * Map MIDI instruments to each poly setting, or just leave it unmapped.
 * No pitch bend, because pitch bends suck!
-* Boost loudness of audio.
+* Boost loudness of notes.
-* Save MIDIs with a specific length.
+* Save MIDIs with a specific max duration.
-* Includes an simple (but usually effective) algorithm to detect the tempo (in beats per minute) of songs.
+* Use a known song tempo to precisely align MIDI events to the bars, making the transcription more useful to use elsewhere.
+Doesn't affect playback perceptual speed.
-* Use a known song tempo to align MIDI events to the bars, making the transcription more useful to use elsewhere.
+* Also includes a simple (but usually effective) algorithm to detect the precise tempo of songs.
+Many possibilities are suggested, and one of them is usually right.
+It's often easy to tell which one, especially if used in conjunction with a [a tap-based bpm detector](https://www.google.com/search?hl=en&q=bpm+tap+online).

 Noise and special effects (highpass filters) are not yet handled, but will be included at some point.
 The idea is to map noises into percussion maps.